facelessuser/coloraide/docs/src/markdown/api/index.md

 ```

 The `match` class method provides access to the color matching interface and allows a user to provide a color string
+and get back a `ColorMatch` object. `ColorMatch` objects contain three properties:

+1. `color`: the `Color` object.
+2. `start`: the starting point within the string buffer where the color was found.
-and get back a `ColorMatch` object which contains a `Color` object and the bounds within the string where the color
+3. `end`: the ending point within the string buffer where the color was found.
-was found.

 Match does not search the entire buffer, but simply matches at the location specified by `start`.